 All was good until the early 1980’s, when Ohio Gravel came back and exercised their right to mine out the sand and gravel from the farm land they purchased the rights to thirty years prior.
 The days of corn and fresh produce were over so our family business transitioned once again, but this time, into the garden center business it is today.
 In 1987, when Ohio Gravel was finished with the mining; our family bought back the ground which then was a 65 foot deep, 35 acre hole in the ground.
-Since then we have been filling in the hole with solid construction debris and hope to be finished capping it within the next two years.
+Since then we have been filling in the hole with solid construction debris and hope to be finished capping it by 2018.

-Our family plans to develop the property in the near future with family oriented recreational and entertainment entities that lack on the east side of town.
-We also plan to expand our current fall festival by adding haunted night time events and adding a Christmas Holiday Event.
+Our family plans to develop the property in the near future with family oriented and community need entities that lack on the east side of town and also expand our current fall festival by adding more agri-tourism type educational activities.
 Our family is ecstatic about finally being able to reclaim and repurpose the land that our family heritage was built on and look forward to what we can build in the coming years.
 So thanks to a little termite, four generations of hard work and determination; the family business is still going strong today and we look forward to what the future will bring.

 Contact Us (513-561-8634) Today for More Information!